hujhax/austin-improv-wiki/Michael Ferstenfeld.md

 **Michael Ferstenfeld** is a performer, director, teacher, and producer.

 ## Summary
-Michael is the co-founder and artistic director of scripted theatre troupe, [http://dystheatre.com Dystheatre], co-creator of [http://wiki.exquisitezombies.com The Exquisite Zombies], an [http://www.ferstenfeld.com/zombies/mediawiki/index.php5?title=E-learning online course developer], and a TA at [[Merlin Works]].
+Michael is the co-founder and artistic director of scripted theatre company, [http://dystheatre.com Dystheatre], co-creator of [http://wiki.exquisitezombies.com The Exquisite Zombies], an [http://www.ferstenfeld.com/zombies/mediawiki/index.php5?title=E-learning online course developer], and a TA at [[Merlin Works]].
 He taught an elective at [[The Hideout Theatre]] with [[Chris Allen]] called "Once More... with Confidence" and is teaching an acting/improv [http://www.theinstitutiontheater.com/workshops/41 workshop] at [[Institution Theater]] this month.

 ## Troupes
 * [[The Band of Liars]]